SSI BENEFITS – WHAT YOU NEED TO KNOW

 IMMIGRANT AND NONCITIZEN STATUS

-If you a sponsored noncitizen or if you are an immigrant who is sponsored by a U.S. resident, then the SSA will look at the income and resources of the following people in deciding whether you can get SSI and how much your payment will be:
+If you a sponsored noncitizen or if you are an immigrant who is sponsored by a U.S. resident, then the SSA will look at the income and resources of the following people to decide whether you can get SSI:

 You must report any changes in the income and resources of all the above people until you become a U.S. citizen or until you work for 10 years.
 Work done by your spouse or parent may count toward the 10 years for SSI.
 After that time, you have to report only changes for yourself, your spouse and, if you are younger than age 18, your parents.